Skip to content

 • inference_config (optional): A dictionary containing inference configuration parameters:

 • max_tokens (optional): The maximum number of tokens to generate.
-Defaults to 1000 if not specified.
+Defaults to 1000.

 • temperature (optional): Controls randomness in output generation.